 Chumphon Gate and the Thao Suranari Monument

-The wood-and stone Chumphon Gate is Khorat’s only remaining city gate and dates back to the mid-17th century.
-The statue directly to the West of the gate depicts Thao Suranari or Grandma Mo, who successfully started a revolt against the Lao Soldiers that occupied Khorat in 1826.
+The wood-and-stone Chumphon Gate is Khorat’s only remaining city gate and dates back to the mid-17th century.
+The statue directly to the west of the gate shows Thao Suranari or Grandma Mo, who successfully started a revolt against the Lao soldiers that occupied Khorat in 1826.

-She’s very popular locally, and someone always seems to place flowers or incense at the foot of the statue.
-The small pedestrian zone stretching north and south along the former moat is a nice place for a stroll.
+She’s very popular locally, and when I was there, people were praying and placing flowers and incense at the foot of the statue.
+There’s a cute small pedestrian zone around the gate that stretches north and south along the city’s former moat.

-If you follow the small park along the former moat to the north from the Monument, you’ll come across Suranari Hall sitting attractively beside a reflecting pool.
+If you follow the small park along the former moat to the north from the monument, you’ll come across the Thao Suranari Victory Building.

-Inside you’ll find both a big relief and a graphic diorama of the revolt instigated by Thao Suranari (lots of bodies with spears sticking out of the back).
+Inside there’s a big relief and a graphic diorama that show the revolt which was instigated by Thao Suranari (lots of bodies with spears sticking out of the back).
+I also liked the historic photos of the city that hang from the pillars inside.

 Maha Weerawong Museum